m8ttyB/python-project-template/README.md

 dummy-project
 =============

-Dummy python project to illustrate setup.py
+Python dummy project to demonstrate setup.py, with Makefile build and sample unittests.